-Cannellini beans are very popular in Italian cuisine and commonly used in soup, pasta, and side dishes.
-They were originally grown in Argentina by Italian immigrants who later brought them to Italy.
+Cannellini beans, also known as White Kidney Beans, are very popular in Italian cuisine and commonly used in soup, pasta, and side dishes.
+They were initially grown in Argentina by Italian immigrants who later brought them to Italy.
 These beans are valued for their mild nutty flavor and healthy properties such; they are rich in protein, dietary fiber, and essential minerals.
 They don’t contain cholesterol or fat and provide only 100 calories per 100g.
 The distinguishing feature of these beans, however, is their high content of the group B vitamins and antioxidants.

 Due to their unique chemical composition, Cannellini beans also help withstand numerous serious diseases and health disorders.
 Here are some examples:

 They show certain anti-cancer properties.